Azure/Edge-infrastructure-quickstart-template-ado/doc/Naming-Conventions.md

-# Use your naming conventions for resources
+# Naming conventions for resources

 Edit `modules/base/naming.tf` for your naming conventions.
 The default naming for resources are